vivami/OutlookParasite/README.md

 # OutlookParasite

 This is a method that misuses Outlook Add-in functionality to obtain (unprivileged) persistence using Outlook (or other Office programs).
 This method also bypasses the "ClickOnce" install pop-up that you'd normally get when installing an unsigned Outlook Add-in.
 This is pretty stealth I guess, since you're living inside an Outlook process and are started once Outlook is started by the user (every morning?).
 It's also not detected by Sysinternals' Autoruns.
+More information [here](https://vanmieghem.io/stealth-outlook-persistence/)

 ## Usage